SinisterYomi/TEALS/README.md

 # TEALS - Level 1 Heading
-This is my text Under Level 1
+This is my text Under Level 1.
+This is for the **Introduction to Software Technology

 ## Level 2 Heading